fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 Access Restrictions
 ^^^^^^^^^^^^^^^^^^^

-Specificy the amount of times a user can complete a survey, or the access alloted to a user, such as entering a password before viewing even a single question, or completing a Turning Test after the survey has been completed to ensure that valid data was provided by a Human
+Specificy the amount of times a user can complete a survey, or the access alloted to a user, such as entering a password before viewing even a single question, or completing a Turing Test after the survey has been completed to ensure that valid data was provided by a Human

 .. figure:: ../../resources/publish/access_restrictions_page.png
 	:scale: 70%